university-of-york/research-it-documentation/docs/source/applications/voxfe.rst

     $ module load module load {MOD_VOXFE}

 An example job script can be found here.
 This script described using a whole node with 96 cores exclusively for two hours.
-Remember to update the account code and email address provided to ``slurm`` to your own details.
+Remember to update the account code and email address provided to ``slurm`` to your own details and be sure to substitute ``Script.txt`` with the path to your script.

 .. code-block:: bash